 An investor who wants to generate good rental income may choose to focus on a location with a high percentage of young professionals who choose to rent rather than buy their home.
-These locations mean responsible, hassle-free tenants who will pay a higher rent to live close to their place of business as well as enjoying high quality amenities.
+These locations mean responsible, hassle-free tenants who will pay a higher rent to live close to their place of business as well as enjoying high-quality amenities.
+One location that comes to mind is the East Village, with creative tenants who want to take advantage of the galleries, bars, and restaurants in the area.
 Such properties in such a location will also result in low vacancy rates for the investor-owner, so will generate a higher net cash flow.

-Location impacts property type.
-An investor who wants their own pied-à-terre paid for by short-term tenants may decide that a two bedroom condo unit in a particular development with great amenities, and on a high floor (good views are both pleasant and generate premium rents) will be ideal.
+Location impacts property type, and there’s considerable variation in the Manhattan market.
+An investor who wants their own pied-à-terre paid for by short-term tenants may decide that a two-bedroom condo unit in a particular development with great amenities, and on a high floor (good views are both pleasant and generate premium rents) will be ideal.

-An investor who wants to generate long-term rental income may also decide on a condo unit.
+An investor who wants to generate long-term rental income may also decide on Manhattan condos.
 The decision they must make is which type of unit will attract the kind of tenant they want.
-Should the investor choose, say, two studio apartments, or a one bedroom or a two bedroom unit?
+Should the investor choose, say, two studio apartments in Manhattan, or a one-bedroom or a two-bedroom unit?
 Their real estate agent will know which type will generate the right level of net income and will increase most in value.

-It may be that a young professional family will pay a premium rent for a two bedroom unit, but the market has more single professionals looking for a one bedroom unit.
-The market for studio apartments may also be strong but buying two units will incur more property management costs, and may incur higher utility costs and property taxes.
+It may be that a young professional family will pay a premium rent for a two-bedroom unit, but the market has more single professionals looking for a one-bedroom unit.
+The market for studio apartments in Manhattan may also be strong but buying two units will incur more property management costs, and may incur higher utility costs and property taxes.